How to Get a Power Generation, Transmission & Distribution Equipment Trading License in Dubai

 Renewable energy generation components

-The licence permits import, export, re-export, and local distribution of these goods, making it suitable for businesses operating across multiple markets simultaneously.
+The license permits import, export, re-export, and local distribution of these goods, making it suitable for businesses operating across multiple markets simultaneously.

-This licence is well matched to a broad range of business profiles, including:
+This license is well matched to a broad range of business profiles, including:

 International equipment manufacturers seeking a regional distribution base